Banded krait: Description

 The banded krait is easily identified by its alternate black and yellow crossbands all of which encircle the body.
 The head is broad and depressed and it is not distinct from the neck.
 The eyes are black.
 It has arrowhead-like yellow markings on its otherwise black head and has yellow lips, lores, chin, and throat.
 The tail is relatively small, about one-tenth the length of the snake.

 The longest banded krait measured was 2.25 m long, but normally the length encountered is 1.8 m.

-Scalation: 15 dorsal scale rows at midbody; sub-caudal scutes undivided throughout, 23–39; middorsal row of scales (vertebrals) hexagonal & strongly enlarged, as broad as or broader than long; anal plate undivided. tail end blunt; distinct vertebral ridge down the back formed by the neural processes of the vertebrae; ventrals 200–234.
+Scalation: 15 dorsal scale rows at midbody; sub-caudal scutes undivided throughout, 23–39; middorsal row of scales (vertebrals) hexagonal and strongly enlarged, as broad as or broader than long; anal plate undivided. tail end blunt; distinct vertebral ridge down the back formed by the neural processes of the vertebrae; ventrals 200–234.